-A performance analysis on the 45 mixed datasets based on the PDI's of the three different imputation methods showed that the CART method was the best imputation method for dataset with sample size of 30 with small, regular and large variabilities as well as datasets with sample size of 500 with large variability.
-On the other hand, the RF method was found to the best imputation method for datasets with sample size 150 with small, regular and large variabilities.
-Also, the RF method was the best imputation method for datasets with sample size of 500 with small and regular variabilities.
+A performance analysis on the 30 mixed datasets based on the PDI's of the three different imputation methods showed that the CART method was the best imputation method for dataset with sample size of 30 with small, regular and large variabilities as well as datasets with sample size of 500 with large variability.
+On the other hand, the RF method was the best imputation method for datasets with sample size of 500 with small and regular variabilities.

-Even though, the PMM method is considered as the default imputation method in the R package, the RF methods worked best mostly on a sample size of 150 and 500 datasets irrespective of the variability.
+Even though, the PMM method is considered as the default imputation method in the R package, the RF methods worked best mostly on a sample size of 500 datasets irrespective of the variability.
 The classification and regression tree imputation methods worked best mostly on sample size of 30 irrespective of the variability.